Interstate 25 in Colorado: Future

-As of October 2020, a 7 mi segment of I-25 through Pueblo is currently under construction.
+As of October 2020, a 7 mi segment of I-25 through Pueblo is currently being upgraded.
 Enhancements include the widening of two bridges, noise wall installation, the softening of curves for better safety, and the addition of acceleration and deceleration lanes.
 The $69 million project has been completed.

 There is much controversy surrounding the future of I-25 in northern Colorado (SH 7 in Broomfield to SH 14 in Fort Collins).
-Suggestions from adding toll lanes to general expansion to six lanes from the two lane bottleneck at SH 66 to SH 14 and adding multimodal transportation options have been discussed.
+Suggestions from adding toll lanes to general expansion to six lanes from the two-lane bottleneck at SH 66 to SH 14 and adding multimodal transportation options have been discussed.
 The future of the highway remains in question as funding is limited, and agreement is limited as well.
 The I-25 corridor in Weld and Larimer counties is becoming increasingly heavy with traffic, and something will have to be done soon.

-In Colorado Springs, SH 21 (Powers Blvd.) is currently getting extended past SH 83 to its official northern terminus at I-25.
+In Colorado Springs, SH 21 (Powers Boulevard) is currently getting extended past SH 83 to its official northern terminus at I-25.
 This project provides an easier bypass around the north end of the town and will also help connect Voyager Pkwy traffic to the Interstate.
-Powers Blvd. will eventually become a freeway bypass of the Colorado Springs metro area.
-The construction is in two phases, I-25 is involved in phase 1, where a new directional T-interchange (Y-interchange) will be built near exit 156 at N. Gate Blvd. between milemarkers 149 and 151.
+Powers Boulevard will eventually become a freeway bypass of the Colorado Springs metro area.
+The construction is in two phases, I-25 is involved in phase 1, where a new directional T-interchange (Y-interchange) will be built near exit 156 at North Gate Boulevard between milemarkers 149 and 151.
 The interchange was completed in summer 2021.

 The Gap is an 18 mi stretch of I-25 from south of Castle Rock to Monument, in both Douglas and El Paso counties.
 It is the only four-lane section of I-25 between Colorado's two largest cities, Denver and Colorado Springs.
 Over the years, congestion, crashes, and delays have grown due to population growth and more people using the road.
 Efforts to improve these conditions are underway, and the project is completed with a cost of $350 million, with contributions from Douglas and El Paso counties, Pikes Peak Rural Transportation Authority and a federal INFRA grant.